 Coaching and Positive Psychology

-I recently took an interest in Positive Psychology, the new domain that Martin Seligman introduced in 1998.
+In 2020, I took an interest in Positive Psychology, the new domain that Martin Seligman introduced in 1998.
 It focuses on how to improve people’s life and help them adopt positive traits and behaviors for an increased personal and societal well-being.
 Learning more about Positive Psychology, I realized how much it has to offer to leaders.

 If only I could use my Psychology background, my working experience, and my interests in mindfulness and well-being to support leaders grow and create better environments for their followers.
 Leadership Coaching seemed to be the way to do it.

 The International Coaching Federation (ICF) defines coaching as:

 partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.https://coachingfederation.org/about

 Coaching is not about motivational quotes, inspirational mantras, or promoting personal successes.
 Real coaches are professionals with formal qualifications and credentials.
 For them, coaching is all about the client, and what the client wants to achieve.
 There are no winning recipes, no clear path to success.
 All true coaches do is ask powerful questions, which can lead to insights.

 As part of my 2021 resolutions, I started a professional course at the Academy of Creative Coaching, accredited by ICF, which I completed in December of the same year.

 We all seek for a greater meaning in life, a higher purpose that can make us feel good every day.
 I feel good when someone I work with has an insight about how to improve their life and their team.
 I can tell when the insight comes because they silently look up, and they have a faint smile on their face.
 It is an amazing reward to see that glimpse in their eyes when they finally decipher it.